sematext/docs/docs/logs/pipelines.md

 - Ternary operator, e.g. `(Integer)doc['speed'] < 1000 ?
 "OK" : "SLOW"`
 - String functions, e.g. `((String)doc['severity']).toUpperCase()` or `((String)doc['message']).splitOnToken('-')[3]`

 Conditional block and loops are supported.
-The last line should result in a value that will be stored as a field.
+The last line should result in a value that will then be stored as a field.
+Here is a made up example:
-Artificial example bellow shows this.

 ```java
 String[] tokens = ((String)doc['message']).splitOnToken(' ');